no-garlic/lyrical/README.md

  - Song Names should have a thumbs up and thumbs down on them
  - Get rid of archived status from songs
  - Song Names Page: TypeError: Can't instantiate abstract class SongNamesGenerator without an implementation for abstract methods 'get_message_type', 'get_song_id'
+ - Song Name Cards should show name in uppercase
+ - Implement Previous and Next buttons

 ## Todo
  - Cut Hair